TheLeggy/BNG-ScreenInput-Framework/USER_MANUAL.md

   window.initScreenInput(1920, 1080, "your_screen_material");
 </script>
 ```

+After calling `initScreenInput()`, you're done with BeamNG setup.
+Your display receives browser events and standard web development applies from here.
+Use vanilla JavaScript, React, Vue, whatever and build it like you would for a tablet interface.

 The `screenId` parameter (third argument) should match your material name without the `@` symbol.
 This filters events so only raycasts hitting this specific screen trigger the display.
 Note that the material name in your jbeam configuration uses `@your_screen_material` with an `@`, but everywhere else (screenId in trigger boxes, JavaScript, screen configs) you use just `your_screen_material` without `@`.